evanwills/cachewarm3/README.txt

 cache hasn't expired, the proxy server just sends out the page.
 If the cache has expired the proxy requests a new copy of the cache.

-On large sites, it's not unusual for some pages to go cold.
+On large sites, it's not unusual for some pages' cache to go cold.
 That is, for the copy stored in the proxy to be out of date.
-Thus, despite the proxy, it takes many seconds for the page to be served to the user.
+Thus, despite the proxy, it can take many seconds for the page to be served to the user.

 The purpose of this script is to download pages as their cache expires (before a user requests it) so that when a user requests the page there is always a warm copy of the cache in the proxy.

-How:
+HOW DOES CACHEWARMER3 WORK:
 It is assumed that the cachewarmer is run automatically by a server.
 It has a number of parts that work independantly but together: